shelepuginivan/hakutest/docs/handbook/guide/05-settings.md

 > Basic parameters can be changed at any time and do not require a restart.
 > These are the settings you will change most often.

-The following tables describes basic options that can be configured:
+The following table describes basic options that can be configured:

 | Option                | Description                                                                     |
 | --------------------- | ------------------------------------------------------------------------------- |